jfasch/openheating/index.rst

   any affordable control unit.

-OpenHeating addresses all these limitations, especially the "multiple heat sources" limitations.
+OpenHeating addresses all these limitations, especially the "multiple heat sources" limitation.
 It runs on Linux (my installation is a `Raspberry <https://www.raspberrypi.org/>`__), so yes there is internet and many possibilities.